rpa-helpers/electron-java/README.md

     java.setStaticFieldValue("com.nearinfinty.MyClass", "data", "Hello World");

+## newArray

 <a name="javaNewArray" >

 *java.newArray(className, values[])**

-Creates a new java array of type class.
+Creates a new java array of given glass type.
+To create array of primitive types like `char`, `byte`, etc, pass the primitive type name (eg.  `java.newArray("char", "hello world\n".split(''))`).

 __Arguments__

  * className - The name of the type of array elements.
-For nested classes seperate using a '$' (eg. com.nearinfinty.MyClass$NestedClass)
+Separate nested classes using `'$'` (eg. `com.nearinfinty.MyClass$NestedClass`).
- * values - A javascript array of values to assign to the java array.
+ * values - A JavaScript array of values to assign to the java array.

 __Example__

     var newArray = java.newArray("java.lang.String", ["item1", "item2", "item3"]);

+## newByte

 <a name="javaNewByte" >

 *java.newByte(val)**

 Creates a new java byte.
-This is needed because javascript does not have the concept of a byte.
+This is needed because JavaScript does not have the concept of a byte.

 __Arguments__